stranck/WeAreNumberOneButItIsAComputerVirus/README.md

       - Play "uh?
 FREE!" at very high volume
       - remove ".robbierotten" extension to your files.

+## Installation

+Copy the contnent of [robr.vsb](https://github.com/stranck/WeAreNumberOneButItIsAComputerVirus/blob/master/robr.vbs) in a .vbs file and then run it.
+Wait some time, it's downloading the whole virus from [here](https://raw.githubusercontent.com/stranck/WeAreNumberOneButItIsAComputerVirus/master/online/dwn).
+After the download, it will exctract all the files to `C:\Users\%username%\Documents\party\`, a popup could appear saying that it's copying some data.
+Don't interrupt it.
+When the popup it's gone, the virus is installed.
+At this point you can reboot your computer for execute it.
+NOTE: all the payloads will run only on the 11th of every month.

 ## .jar Arguments
   `a`: remove ".robbierotten" extension to your files.